Oral Health

 Tooth Infection Symptoms

-Common symptoms of an infected tooth include:
+Common symptoms of a tooth infection include:

 • Throbbing, severe pain in the tooth, mouth, or jaw